 Cut the spaghetti squash in half and seed.
 (See Notes.)

 Sprinkle half salt on spaghetti squash.
-Add spaghetti squash, vegetable broth, garlic, and remaining salt to Instant Pot.
+Add broth and garlic in the cooking pot, then the trivet, then the spaghetti squash halves.
 Close and lock lid.
 Select high pressure and set timer for 7 minutes.
 Allow 10-15 minutes for pressure to build.

 After time is up, let natural release 5 minutes, then quick release.